CosmosOSProjectArchive/SipaaKernel/README.md

 ### Minimum:

 * Random Access Memory (RAM) : 256mb or above
-* Processor : Any processor with 500Hz or better
+* Processor : Any processor with 450Hz or better (the Intel Pentium 2 450Hz is one of those)
 * Graphics : 2mb or above
 * Audio : ICH AC97 audio card or better
 * A USB disk of 64mb or above